 I’ve heard people say they don’t mind a little leftover grime on their grates, with the claim that “it adds flavor”.
 No, this is not a thing.
 Only lazy people say that.
 Grease, oil, and marinade get caked up during grilling.
 After they sit there for a while, they turn rancid and will make your food taste bad.
 Just clean the grates, it’s not that hard.

 You never think of using a frying pan and want to cook something that has left-over gunk and dried sauce everywhere.
 Well, your grill is pretty much the same principle and should have proper hygiene you need for a fine BBQ.

 Let’s talk about heavy metal for a second.
 Not the kind that you listen to that makes the neighbor’s wonder if you’ll ever grow-up.
 The kind that gets hot enough to put an excellent sear and crust on your steak.
-Below well cover everything you need to know about grates, DIY cleaning hacks, maintenance tips, and our top picks for the best grates and cleaning tools (click the links to skip down to our product list).
+Below well cover everything you need to know about grates, DIY cleaning hacks, maintenance tips, and our top picks for the best grates and cleaning tools.

 Common Cleaning Methods